'You started with me!'

-Write down a list of words that trigger you.
+Write down a list of words or behaviours that trigger you.
 Think about a variety of circumstances.
 What do your children say to you that trigger you?
 What does your mother or other family members do or say that pull your conflict hooks?
 Your manager?
 What do you friends do or not do, that push your buttons?

 Organise these words according to the identities explained above.
 This will give you a good idea of which part of your identity gets triggered most easily.
 If you have most of your words fall under "autonomy' then clearly that is important to you and anything that is perceived to threaten your autonomy and independence triggers you.
 Some categories might not trigger you at all.

 Now that you know which words trigger you and why, you can:

 discuss the these trigger words with the people who say them and ask if they could maybe substitute with words that are less charged for you.
 However, it is not up to them to tip-toe around you and check their vocabulary every time they talk to you.

 understand that it is in your power to change your reaction to the trigger words.
 When you hear them, become aware of your reaction, recognise your trigger and change your response!